jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Access Control in Creator currently means the following things:

-- Certain procedures in the code Creator generates, can be access controlled by the author of the structure.
+- Certain commands in the code Creator generates, can be access controlled by the author of the structure.
 - On top of that, the *existence* of Property Get and Property Set can be controlled for attributes.
 - Also certain things can be made read-only or inaccessible to the *user*.

-Access controlling procedures means that you can give procedures one of the following access modifiers:
+Access controlling commands means that you can give commands one of the following access modifiers:

 - Private
 - Friend
 - Public

-The procedures that can be access controlled are:
+The commands that can be access controlled are:

 - __JAttribute.WriteAccess__ :
-    - Sets the attribute’s Property Set procedure acces modifier
+    - Sets the attribute’s Property Set command acces modifier
 - __JAttribute.ChangeByUser__ :
     - Controls if the user can change the attribute
 - __When1.ReadAccess__ :
-    - Access controls the =>1 related object’s Property Set procedure
+    - Access controls the =>1 related object’s Property Set command
 - __When1.WriteAccess__ :
-    - Access controls the =>1 related object’s Property Set procedure
+    - Access controls the =>1 related object’s Property Set command
 - __WhenN.ReadAccess__ :
     - Access controls List.Item.Get.
 So if items in a =>n relation can be read.
 - __WhenN.WriteAccess__ :